 Affiliate marketing had been one of the billion-dollar industries and is still growing.
-Business owners saw the huge opportunities of growing their business through affiliate marketing by tapping into others’ lists.
+Business owners saw the huge opportunities for growing their businesses through affiliate marketing by tapping into others’ lists.
 But what is affiliate marketing and how to start affiliate marketing as a beginner?